Home page > Topics > Persons

 Metropolitan Agafangel (Preobrazhensky)

-Agafangel became famous not only as holy pastor but also as advocate of enlightment and technical progress.
-He took part in the first trial run of electric tram in Riga and promoted installation of electricity in the Cathedral of the Birth of Christ.
-During his position as the head of Riga Eparchy were opened 30 new parochial schools.
-At the time of the revolution of 1905 he called for mercy.
-After the victory of the bolsheviks in 1917 spent some years in exile and prison.
+Agafangel became famous not only as holy pastor but also as an advocate of enlightenment and technical progress.
+He took part in the first trial run of electric tram in Riga and promoted installation of electricity in the Nativity Cathedral in Riga.
+During his position as the head of Riga Diocese, 30 new parochial schools had been opened.
+During time of the revolution of 1905 he called for mercy.
+After the victory of the Bolsheviks in 1917 he spent some years in exile and prison.

-In 2000 the Assembly of the Russian Orthodox Church canonized him as holy New Martyr.
+In 2000 the Assembly of the Russian Orthodox Church canonized him as a holy New Martyr.

 Related illustrations